kcybulski/prosody-modules/mod_rest/README.markdown

     items list query.
 The response contain an array of items like `{"jid":"xmpp.address.here","name":"Description of item"}`.

+`extensions`
+:   Map of extended feature discovery (see [XEP-0128]) data with
+    `FORM_DATA` fields as the keys pointing at maps with the rest of the data.

 #### Ad-Hoc Commands

 Used to execute arbitrary commands on supporting entities.